geohackweek/preliminary/_episodes/00-geohack-intro.md

 minimum system requirements above, please let us know.
 For a few of our tutorials, is likely that we will group you with others since some content will only be deployed on docker.*

-In order to get set up with Docker, click on the Episodes in the navigation bar and go to Installing Docker.
+Click [here](https://geohackweek.github.io/preliminary/01-install-docker/) to access the next Episode in this tutorial on installing Docker.
 Once you have gone through, and Docker has been successfully installed in your machine, or you are having problems, please let us know in Slack.

-Continue on to Getting setup with Conda once you have gone through setting up with Docker, even if you are unable to install Docker.
+Continue on to "Getting setup with Conda" once you have gone through setting up with Docker, even if you are unable to install Docker.

 ### Getting set up with Conda